-In spring 2021, the Centre for Sustainable Healthcare (CSH) placed three Nature Recovery Rangers at hospital sites in Bristol, Liverpool and London.
-With support from the Government’s Green Recovery Challenge Fund, the rangers are helping hospital teams to consolidate and extend their ideas and ambitions for the development and use of green spaces on and around their sites for environmental and personal wellbeing.
+In spring 2021, we placed three Nature Recovery Rangers at hospital sites in Bristol, Liverpool and London, with support from the Government’s Green Recovery Challenge Fund.
+The rangers quickly made an impact by introducing new nature related initiatives of their own and supporting staff to make their existing ideas a reality, by developing green spaces around their sites for environmental and personal wellbeing.

 Benefits for staff, patients and the community

-Patients are also benefitting from the expanded green space at these sites.
-Mount Vernon Cancer Centre’s ‘Fern Garden’ has been designed so that chemotherapy treatment can be delivered in a peaceful, outdoor green shelter, for a far more restful and restorative experience.
-Liverpool’s Broadgreen Hospital has an accessible sensory garden for physical therapy; both projects are being supported by the on-site rangers in their development and patient engagement.
+Patients are also benefitting from the rangers’ work.
+For example, Mount Vernon Cancer Centre’s Fern Garden has been designed so that chemotherapy patients have an accessible and sheltered green space to spend time in before appointments, sit with family, and view through the large windows while receiving treatment, for a far more restful and restorative experience.
+Liverpool’s Broadgreen Hospital has an accessible sensory garden for physical therapy; both projects have been supported by the on-site rangers in their development and patient engagement.

-The project was funded by the Government’s Green Recovery Challenge Fund.
+The pilot project was funded by the Government’s Green Recovery Challenge Fund.
 The fund was developed by Defra and its Arm’s-Length Bodies.
 It is being delivered by The National Lottery Heritage Fund in partnership with Natural England, the Environment Agency and Forestry Commission.